Odoo9.0模块开发全流程

 inside

-'s body at the end of the matched element replace
+appends xpath's body at the end of the matched element

-'s body as a sibling before the matched element after
+inserts the xpath's body as a sibling before the matched element

-'s body as a sibling after the matched element attributes
+inserts the xpaths's body as a sibling after the matched element

-- alters the attributes of the matched element using special
+alters the attributes of the matched element using special attribute elements in the xpath's body

 Tip